sabrinadowla14/Linux_Server_Configuration/README.md

 80/tcp (v6)                ALLOW       Anywhere (v6)
 123 (v6)                   ALLOW       Anywhere (v6)

-# Change timezone to UTC
-# To switch to UTC, simply execute:
-'sudo dpkg-reconfigure tzdata',
-# scroll to the bottom of the Continents list and select Etc or None of the above;
-# in the second list, select UTC.
-If you prefer GMT instead of UTC, it's just above UTC in that list.

-# In the local terminal cd /root/.ssh/ folder - ran
- 'ssh-keygen -t rsa' - to generate a public and private keys.
-# My identification has been saved in /root/.ssh/grader_key.rsa.
-# public key has been saved in /root/.ssh/grader_key.rsa.pub.
-## passphrase - grader

-Create new user grader and give it the permission sudo
-  - SSH into the server
-   `ssh -i ~/.ssh/grader_key.rsa root@54.186.235.61`

-# To create a new user named grader
-'sudo adduser grader`
-password: password

-# To give sudo permission to new user grader:
-'sudo adduser grader sudo'

-# The finger displays information about the system grader
-'sudo finger grader'
-Output:
-Login: grader         Name: Udacity Grader
-Directory: /home/grader             Shell: /bin/bash
-Never logged in.
-No mail.
-No Plan.

 # Create a new file in the sudoers directory:
 `sudo nano /etc/sudoers.d/grader`